CS234319/safot/Mini-Lisp.ShellTestFramework/README.md

 make all -C ./Mini-Lisp.Chic/
 ```
 Because the current memory infrastructure of the C implementation of Mini-Lisp,
-has no Garbage Collector yet, there is a workaround that increase the memory,
+has no Garbage Collector yet, there is a temporary workaround that increase the memory,
 by setting the basic word integer from int32 to int64.<br>
 According to Yossi Gil, this workaround must not (!) be part of the Mini-Lisp
-implementation (and of course not part of the production) and must be deleted later.
+implementation (and of course not part of the production) and thus can only be use
+temporary with this environment variable.<br>
+It must be deleted after the garbage collector will be implemented in the
+memory infrastructure in the future.